-Their tasty signature dish, Salted Hitsumabushi® is only available here, and it's something fans of unagi shouldn't want to pass up.
-What's so special about the eel food here?
+Their tasty signature dish, Salted Hitsumabushi®, is only available here, and it's something fans of eel shouldn't want to pass up.
+What's so special about this Asakusa unagi shop, anyway?
 We went down during lunchtime peak hours to find the reason behind the restaurant's explosive popularity.

 Content in this article was prepared in June 2020.

 60 seconds from Asakusa Station, with an eye-catching entrance

 Asakusa Unatetsu's main store, as its name suggests, is conveniently located right in front of Asakusa Station.
 Simply walk for about one minute from Asakusa Station on the Ginza Line and you can find the shop along the way - it's kind of hard to miss!

 The sign to look out for is the large door curtain, called a noren, with the restaurant's Japanese name printed on it (shown above).
 Once you find it, step right in!

 Depicted here are the counter and table seats on the first floor of the restaurant.
 From the counter seats, you'll be able to observe the kitchen in action and see how the expert Asakusa unagi chefs expertly prepare the ingredients right before your very eyes.

 From the table seats on the first floor, you'll be able to look out of the shop's glass windows and see the beautiful Sumida Park.
 Visiting the shop in summer means you'll be able to enjoy your meal surrounded by the lush greenery outside too.